John Adams (mutineer)

+Early life

+Almost nothing is known about the early life of Adams.
+An article from the Mona's Herald, dated April 1876, states that Adams had, for some time, resided in Douglas, Isle of Man.

 Pitcairn

 The mutineers of HMS Bounty and their Tahitian companions settled on the island and set fire to the Bounty.
 Only the ballast stone remains of the wreck in Bounty Bay.

 Although the settlers were able to survive by farming and fishing, the initial period of settlement was marked by serious tensions among the settlers.
 Alcoholism, murder, disease and other ills had taken the lives of most of the mutineers and Tahitian men.
 John Adams, Ned Young, and Matthew Quintal were the last three mutineers surviving in 1799 when the thuggish Quintal, while drunk, reportedly threatened to kill the entire community if he could not have Fletcher Christian's widow as his own consort, and in response Adams and Young lured him to Young's house and killed him with a hatchet.

 Having taken effective control of the 19-member strong colony after the 1793 massacre, Adams and Young then turned to the Scriptures using the ship's Bible as their guide for a new and peaceful society.
 As a result, Adams and Young embraced Christianity and taught the children to read and write using the Bible.
 Young eventually died of an asthmatic infection in 1800, but Adams continued his work of educating the women and children.
 The Pitcairners also converted to Christianity.
 The Pitcairners would later convert from their existing form of Christianity to Adventism after a successful Adventist mission in the 1890s.

 The American sailing ship Topaz was the first to rediscover Pitcairn in 1808.
 Adams was eventually granted amnesty for the mutiny.
-On 17 December 1825 Adams was married to Teio, or 'Mary'.
+On 17 December 1825 Adams was married to Teio, or "Mary".
 Teio had already borne Adams' only son, George Adams, in 1804.

 Adams' grave on Pitcairn is the only known grave site of a Bounty mutineer.
 It has a replacement headstone, the original lead-covered wooden grave marker having been taken back to Britain where it is now on display in the National Maritime Museum in Greenwich, London.

 The main settlement and capital of Pitcairn, Adamstown, is named after Adams.

+Adams is portrayed by Philip Martin Brown in the 1984 film The Bounty.